 Cool Tip: Magnify the image and use the Healing tool to even the edges between the subject and the background.

-Once you finish touching up the photo, tap on the Tick icon and save it.
-The resulting image may not be flawless at the first try, but it will do the trick.
+Once you finish touching up the photo, tap on the Tick icon, and save it.
+The resulting image may not be flawless on the first try, but it will do the trick.

 2. Alternative Method: Selective Darkening

-Another way to remove the background from an image is through the Selective tool.
+Another way to change and remove the background (see best online background remover tools) from an image in Snapseed is through the Selective tool.
 This tool lets you tweak a particular area by selectively adjusting the brightness, contrast, etc. However, unlike the above process, this would work on images that have a slightly dark background.

 Step 1: First, remove the unnecessary distraction from the photo using the Healing tool.
 Mark small spots so that the patches are even and smooth.